• Skip to primary navigation

 Once the frittata is cooked, let it rest for a few minutes before slicing and serving.
 This will help to set the eggs and make it easier to cut and serve.

-FAQs for Mushroom Spinach Frittata
+FAQs for this Mushroom Spinach Frittata

 What is a frittata?

-A frittata is an Italian dish that is similar to an omelete or a crustless quiche.
+A frittata is an Italian dish that is similar to an omelet or a crustless quiche.
 It is made by whisking eggs with cheese and other ingredients such as vegetables, meats, and herbs, then cooking the mixture in a skillet on the stove and finishing it in the oven.
 Frittatas are typically cooked on low heat to avoid burning the bottom, and the pan is often flipped to cook the other side.

 How to store leftover frittata?